-Repairing Cold Cast Countertops
+Repairing Artisan Cast Countertops

-While our cold cast material is very durable and we haven’t had to do too many service calls for this product line, we’ve developed a procedure for removing scratches and other character marks should they occur.
+While our artisan cast material is very durable and we haven’t had to do too many service calls for this product line, we’ve developed a procedure for removing scratches and other character marks should they occur.

-We have found that sometimes the cold cast metal will scratch or develop some character marks from regular use.
+We have found that sometimes the artisan cast metal will scratch or develop some character marks from regular use.
 Thankfully, the process for repairing these areas is simple and very successful.
 For small areas, this is something that you may be able to do yourself.

 For a larger area or a more detailed repair, we can schedule a service technician to visit your project and do an on-site repair.
 We schedule service calls with our own staff from Philadelphia to Boston.